 State parks are making the outdoors more accessible

 Conquering Guadalupe Peak, the state’s highest mountain, is an impressive feat for any hiker.
 The trail to the top features steep switchbacks, false summits, and 3,000 feet of elevation gain.
 For those who reach the peak, the feeling of pride is unmistakable.
 In July 1982, a group of men in wheelchairs accomplished the task, a show of strength that helped redefine how people with disabilities interact with the outdoors.

-The group began its expedition with six people, all members of Turning POINT, or Paraplegics on Independent Nature Trips, a Dallas-based organization that to this day empowers people with disabilities to participate in outdoor recreation.
-The men weren’t doing it just for themselves, but also to raise funds for the West Texas Rehabilitation Center in Abilene.
+The group began its expedition with six people, all members of Turning POINT (Paraplegics on Independent Nature Trips), a Dallas-based organization that continues to empower people with disabilities to participate in outdoor recreation.
+The men weren’t doing it just for themselves; they were also raising funds for the West Texas Rehabilitation Center in Abilene.
 Against the wishes of park officials, who recommended they take a less strenuous route to a less iconic destination, the group opted to spend five days on the 4-mile route leading to Guadalupe Peak.

 Due to the sharp-descending trails, officials deemed it unsafe to make the journey back down.
 So, after the group spent a night on the mountain, the U.S. Army sent helicopters from Fort Bliss to pick them up.
 The trio was delivered to the ground for a press conference, where President Ronald Reagan and the Texas and New Mexico governors called to congratulate them.